mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 This analysis evaluates whether genetic differences in the trait between the two ancestries exceed neutral expectations, indicating potential natural selection.

-- Load target and background SNP sets.
+- Load target and background SNP sets
-- Bin SNPs by trait-increasing allele frequency and LD score (20×20 bins).
+- Bin SNPs by trait-increasing allele frequency and LD score (20×20 bins)
-- For each target SNP, sample matched background SNPs from the same bin.
+- For each target SNP, sample matched background SNPs from the same bin
-- Perform 10,000 permutations to generate a null distribution.
+- Perform 10,000 permutations to generate a null distribution
-- Compute Fst and allele-frequency differences for target and matched SNPs.
+- Compute Fst and allele-frequency differences for target and matched SNPs
-- Compare observed values to the null.
+- Compare observed values to the null

 ---